-"Few American novelists, living or dead, have ever been as good as Henkin at drawing people."--Commentary Magazine
+"Few American novelists, living or dead, have ever been as good as Henkin at drawing people"--D.G.
+Myers, Commentary Magazine

 Joshua Henkin is the author of the novels SWIMMING ACROSS THE HUDSON, a Los Angeles Times Notable Book; MATRIMONY, a New York Times Notable Book; and THE WORLD WITHOUT YOU, which was named an Editors' Choice Book by The New York Times and The Chicago Tribune and was the winner of the 2012 Edward Lewis Wallant Award for Jewish American Fiction and a finalist for the 2012 National Jewish Book Award.
 His short stories have been published widely, cited for distinction in Best American Short Stories, and broadcast on NPR's "Selected Shorts."
 His reviews and essays have appeared in the New York Times, the Los Angeles Times, the Wall Street Journal, the Boston Globe, the Chicago Tribune, The San Francisco Chronicle, and elsewhere.
 He directs the MFA program in Fiction Writing at Brooklyn College.